Special Education Program

 - Information on how the contact knows the applicant

 Special Education Program applications are accepted during the third week of each semester.
-All application materials are due by 4:00 pm on the Friday of the third week each semester.
+All minor application materials are due by 4:00 pm on the Friday of the third week each semester.
 Incomplete applications will not be accepted.

 Non-degree seeking add-on:

 Non-degree seeking teacher education candidates that desire to earn a cross-categorical special education add-on certification must apply for admission to the Special Education Program.
 All application materials must be submitted to the Special Education Program Director for admission consideration.
-Special Education Program applications are electronic and accepted on a rolling admission basis.
-Complete details, including requirements for admission, are available in the Department of Educational Studies.
+Special Education Program add-on applications are electronic and accepted on a rolling admission basis.
+Complete details, including requirements for admission, are available from the Department of Educational Studies.

 All core courses are required for each certification option.